ICAERUS-EU/UC5_Rural_Logistics/README.md

 ## Structure
 The repository is structured as follows:

-- **data:** Contains datasets used for training and testing the models.
+- **data:** Contains datasets and resources that support the development of the DaeDaLus (Drone Delivery Logistics Services) platform.
 Some datasets are available for download from [Zenodo](https://zenodo.org/).
-- **images:** Contains images related to the models..
+- **images:** Contains images related to the models.
 - **models:** Contains machine learning models and algorithms developed specifically for rural logistics.
 - **platform.json:** Structured information about the models and their parameters.
 - **LICENSE:** The license file for the repository.